urbanairship/passtools-api/README.md

 ####Pass Templates

-A pass template is made up of a header and its hash map field model.
+A pass template, or template, is made up of a header and its hash map field model.
 * The header contains information around the template itself, such as ID, name, description, type (boarding pass, coupon, event..).
 * A field is a a multi-value object identified by a key name.
 It represents an element of the pass such as "label", "value" , "change message" on update, etc...
 * The "template model" is a hashmap for the fields representation of the pass.
 The hash map key is the field key name and its value is the fied multiple attributes.

-On you have created a pass template in the passtools.com UI, you can get the field through our GET /template/{templateID} api.
+On you have created a template in the passtools.com UI, you can get the field model through our GET /template/{templateID} api.
 You are then free to use that model in order to set its value and create passes based on it.

 ####Passes